 County Court - Misdemeanor and Traffic Prosecution

 The County Court unit is responsible for the prosecution of misdemeanor and traffic offenses in El Paso and Teller Counties.
-In 2018, this unit handled more than 15,634 traffic violations and more than 8,852 misdemeanor cases.
+In 2019, this unit handled more than 26,940 traffic and misdemeanor cases (1,304 in Teller County).
 The Deputy District Attorney’s (DDA’s) in County Court are the face of the District Attorney’s Office because the majority of people who come into court either as defendants, witnesses or victims are there on County Court cases.

 Chief Deputy District Attorney Jeffrey Lindsey supervises this unit and is assisted by Senior Deputy District Attorney Jim Bentley.
 There are two floater attorneys who help supervise divisions and twelve DDA’s assigned to the various divisions in this unit ranging from A to H, J, K, T, First Appearance Center and Fast Track.
 County Court has two specialty courts: DUI and Domestic Violence Court.
 County Court has several specialty units including a Special Victims Unit (SVU) and an Animal Care Unit (ACU).
 In addition to the attorney staff, Joy Thompson, Department Manager, supervises nineteen employees including three Paralegals, thirteen Legal Assistants and Domestic Violence Fast Track personnel.